FissoreD/Path-Color-Switching/readme/find_min_path_of_len_k.md

 From now on a shortest path is a path with the minimum number of color switches.

-The main idea is to build a modified adjency matrix $M$ where
+The main idea is to build a modified adjacency matrix $M$ where

 - $c_{ij} = (\varnothing, \infty)$ if there is no edge going from $i$ to $j$;
 - $c_{ij} = (c(i,j), 0)$ otherwise.